enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/parameters.rst

 There are three sets of engine parameters:

-* node parameters, for paraemters that are specific to a single engine (for example, the TCP ports to use).
+* node parameters, for parameters that are specific to a single engine (for example, the TCP ports to use).
   These are stored inside the database.
 * global parameters, for parameters concerning all engines (for example, a list of Nexus repositories).
   These are stored inside the database.